Our Youth Awards are industry-approved programmes that foster connections between schools and employers, and build work-ready skills for young people.

 Gaining consent to assess

 First things first - you need to get consent to assess the relevant unit standards, if you don’t already hold it.
-Once this is approved, you can fill out our Youth Awards resource order form and we will send you the material.
+Once this is approved, you can fill out a Youth Awards resource order form and we will send you the material.

 Delivery and assessment